sap-tutorials/Tutorials/tutorials/ai-core-data/ai-core-data.md

 ### Understanding your code

 Your code reads the data file `train.csv` from the location `/app/data`, which will be prepared in a later step.
 It also reads the variable (hyper-parameter) `DT_MAX_DEPTH` from the environment variables later.
 When generated, your model will be stored in the location `/app/model/` .
 You will also learn how to transport this code from SAP AI Core to your own cloud storage.

+> **Recommendation**: Although the dataset file `train.csv` is not present, it will be dynamically copied during execution to the volume mentioned in `(/app/data)`.
+Its recommended to pass the filename `(train.csv)` through the environment variable to your code so that if your dataset filename changes, you can dynamically set the dataset file.

 !![image](img/code-main.png)